 In India buttermilk is also known as chaas, which is salted and has a more watery consistency than lassi.
-Buttermilk is less acidic and has a slight sour taste when compared to lassi.
+Buttermilk is less acidic and has a slightly sour taste when compared to lassi.
 It is often consumed after adding black salt, cumin powder or sometimes chopped coriander leaves.
 It is an excellent digestive; that is why in some states like Gujarat and Rajasthan, it is served alongside a meal.
-Lassi, is often thicker and most of the time additional sugar, milk or milk cream is added to make it tasty.
+Lassi is often thicker and most of the time additional sugar, milk or milk cream is added to make it tasty.
 It is mostly consumed in place of a meal, sometimes with fruit chunks.

-Which is Healthier, Buttermilk or Lassi?
+Which is healthier, Buttermilk or Lassi?

 Like lassi, buttermilk is rich in probiotics, which not only helps to strengthen the immune system by replenishing natural bacterial flora of intestine, but also break down lactose into lactic acid, thereby making digestion easier.

 Similar to milk and lassi, it provides calcium, vitamin B12, zinc and proteins.
 Vitamin B12 is very important for converting blood glucose into energy.
 Deficiency of vitamin B12 can result in a person feeling weak or constipation and insomnia.
 Including buttermilk in your diet on a regular basis can help to combat vitamin B12 deficiency.